Samox1/Samox1/README.md

 #### 🙋‍♂️ <em>Helping with : </em>

 - [SpeakLeash](https://speakleash.org/) - <em>Language Processing Granary [pl.
-Spichlerz] - datasets for Polish<sup>[GitHub](https://github.com/speakleash/speakleash)</sup></em> - I'm helping as much as I can, writing code in Python to scrape forums and articles<sup>[GitHub](https://github.com/speakleash/speakleash-forum-tools)</sup>, making examples using the Speakleash package<sup>[GitHub](https://github.com/speakleash/speakleash-examples)</sup> and scraping the internet, adding another GBs of data to the project.
+Spichlerz] - datasets for Polish<sup>[GitHub](https://github.com/speakleash/speakleash)</sup></em> - I'm helping as much as I can, writing code in Python to scrape forums and articles<sup>[GitHub](https://github.com/speakleash/speakleash-forum-tools)</sup>, making examplary Python scripts using the Speakleash package<sup>[GitHub](https://github.com/speakleash/speakleash-examples)</sup> and scraping the internet, adding another GBs of data to the project.

 #### 👷 <em>Projects in development : </em>

-- [When I'm Gone (KiedyOdjade)](https://github.com/Samox1/WhenImGone-KiedyOdjade) - mini-project inspired by [jakdojade.pl](jakdojade.pl) ~ using the API with online location of Warsaw public transport vehicles, creating a database where certain values would be calculated (with ML prediction) and providing an API for a future mobile application (written in Flutter) and other developers.
+- [When I'm Gone (KiedyOdjade)](https://github.com/Samox1/WhenImGone-KiedyOdjade) - mini-project inspired by [jakdojade.pl](jakdojade.pl) ~ using the API with online location of Warsaw public transport vehicles, I'm working on a database where certain values would be calculated (with ML prediction) and provide an API for other developers and hopefully a future mobile application written in Flutter.

 - Learning more - Python / Data Science / ML / MLOps / deep learning libraries

-- [ESP32 Thermal Camera WebServer](https://github.com/Samox1/ESP_Thermal_Camera_WebServer) - hobby project (which needs to be improved) ~ ESP32 microcontroller + thermal imaging array sensor and we have a neat little thermal camera which has its own WiFi network and you can watch the image live on your phone
+- [ESP32 Thermal Camera WebServer](https://github.com/Samox1/ESP_Thermal_Camera_WebServer) - hobby project (which needs to be improved) ~ ESP32 microcontroller + thermal imaging array sensor create a neat little thermal camera which has its own WiFi network, allowing you to watch the image live on your phone.

 <br>